 Scarcity typically leads to bigger price tags.
 If businesses can find developers to add to their team, chances are, they come with higher salary requirements.

-On the flip side of this problem, if you’re the one with the developer currently, you’re at risk of losing key personnel to the highest bidder.
+On the flip side of this problem, if you’re the one with the developer currently, you risk losing key personnel to the highest bidder.

 This can result in massive project delays as you hurriedly hire new talent, wait for them to dive into and learn your system, and determine if they want to work with your current project – or make the (expensive) decision to scrap the project and start from scratch, as they see fit.

-The bottom line is that with the risks and prices of today’s software teams, many SMBs are better off looking for custom software that’s reliable, cost-effective, and entirely theirs.
+The bottom line is that with the risks and prices of today’s software teams, many SMBs are better off looking for reliable, cost-effective, and entirely custom software.

 The Rise of Low-Code Software Solutions